allenai/dolma3/datasets/dolmino2/wiki_to_rcqa/README.md

 ### 1. Wikipedia passage extraction

 We performed initial preprocessing to clean the Wikipedia data and format into summaries and sections.
-The script used for this preprocessing is provided at `scripts/wikiclean.py`.
-Example usage is below.
+The script used for this initial preprocessing (which assumes input data format as produced via the [Wikipedia preparation found here](https://github.com/allenai/dolma/blob/main/docs/getting-started.md)) is provided at `scripts/wikiclean.py`.
+Example usage for `wikiclean.py` is below:

 ```
 uv run scripts/wikiclean.py --documents <wikipedia_input_dir> --destination <output_dir> --processes <num_processes>
 ```

-This script assumes data as produced by the Wikipedia preparation [script found here](https://github.com/allenai/dolma/blob/main/docs/getting-started.md).

-The outputs of this processing were then subjected to further segmentation to control passage length.
+The outputs of this preprocessing were then subjected to further segmentation to control passage length.
 Segmentation was executed according to the following constraints:

 - if section is less than 300 words, include as single passage
-- if section is >= 300 words, split into paragraphs and include paragraphs as passages
+- if section is >= 300 words, split into paragraphs (splitting on single newline) and include paragraphs as passages
-- omit passages < 20 words
+- omit passages that are < 20 words

 ### 2. QA generation prompting